LeonarddeR/unicodebrailleinput/readme.md

 ### Changes for 4.0

 * Add-on is compatible with NVDA 2024.1
-* Changed the gesture to open the Unicode Braille dialog from NVDA+control+u to NVDA+control_i
+* Changed the gesture to open the Unicode Braille dialog from NVDA+control+u to NVDA+control+i

 ### Changes for 3.4